M142 HIMARS

-The HIMARS carries one pod with either six GMLRS rockets or one ATACMS missile.
-It is based on the United States Army's FMTV five-ton truck, and is capable of launching all rockets specified in the Multiple Launch Rocket System Family of Munitions (MFOM).
-HIMARS ammunition pods are interchangeable with the M270 MLRS; however, it is limited to a single pod as opposed to the standard two for the M270 and its variants.
+The HIMARS carries one pod with either six Guided Multiple Launch Rocket System rockets or one ATACMS missile.
+It is based on the U.S. Army's FMTV five-ton truck, and is capable of launching all rockets in the Multiple Launch Rocket System Family of Munitions.
+HIMARS ammunition pods are interchangeable with the M270 MLRS.
+It has a single pod, as opposed to the standard two for the M270 and its variants.

-The launcher can be transported by Airbus A400M Atlas and Lockheed C-130 Hercules aircraft.
-The FMTV truck that transports the HIMARS was initially produced by BAE Systems Mobility & Protection Systems (formerly Armor Holdings Aerospace and Defense Group Tactical Vehicle Systems Division), the original equipment manufacturer of the FMTV.
-It was produced by the Oshkosh Corporation from 2010 to 2017.
-Usage in the Russo-Ukrainian War has led to production being restarted for over a dozen nations.
+The launcher can be transported by C-17 Globemaster, C-5 Galaxy, and Lockheed C-130 Hercules aircraft.
+The FMTV truck that transports the HIMARS was initially produced by Armor Holdings Aerospace and Defense Group Tactical Vehicle Systems Division, the original equipment manufacturer of the FMTV.
+It was produced by the Oshkosh Corporation from 2010 to 2017, with all units since then being manufactured by Lockheed Martin's Missiles and Fire Control division.

 Development

-The requirement for HIMARS first came about in 1982, when the 9th Infantry Division (Motorized) saw the need to acquire a light multiple rocket launcher as a counterfire asset, but the requirement failed to gather support from the Field Artillery School and languished for a number of years.
+The requirement for HIMARS came about in 1982, when the 9th Infantry Division (Motorized) saw the need to acquire a light multiple rocket launcher as a counterfire asset.
+The requirement failed to gather support from the Field Artillery School and languished for a number of years.
 The institutional bias at the time was oriented towards heavy forces.
-However, with the waning of the Cold War and the growing interest in low-intensity operations, both Field Artillery School and Missile Command realized that the M270 MLRS was too heavy for rapid deployment and pushed for the funding of HIMARS.
-The Gulf War gave a further incentive towards fielding a lightweight MLRS, when the M270 proved too costly in airlift assets to deploy in theater and the launchers did not arrive with the initial wave of U.S. troops.
-The HIMARS concept was tested on April 1991 at White Sands Missile Range, using a modified Honest John launcher.
+With the waning of the Cold War and the growing interest in low-intensity operations, both the Field Artillery School and Missile Command realized that the M270 MLRS was too heavy for rapid deployment and pushed for the funding of HIMARS.

+The Gulf War gave new impetus towards fielding a lightweight MLRS, when the M270 proved too costly in airlift assets to deploy in theater and the launchers did not arrive with the initial wave of U.S. troops.
+In April 1991, the HIMARS concept was tested at White Sands Missile Range, using a modified Honest John launcher.

-HIMARS was then developed as a private venture by Loral Vought Systems (later Lockheed Martin Missiles and Fire Control) to meet this requirement.
+HIMARS was then developed as a private venture by Loral Vought Systems, later Lockheed Martin Missiles and Fire Control, to meet this requirement.
 The system first appeared publicly in 1993.
 In 1996, the U.S. Army Missile Command awarded Lockheed Martin a $23.2 million contract to build four prototypes.
-The vehicles were delivered to the XVIII Airborne Corps in April 1998 for a two-year evaluation with 3rd Battalion, 27th Field Artillery Regiment.
+In April 1998, the vehicles were delivered to the XVIII Airborne Corps for a two-year evaluation with 3rd Battalion, 27th Field Artillery Regiment.

 In July 1998, the Army conducted a test firing of the ATACMS.
 In December 1999, the Aviation and Missile Command awarded Lockheed Martin a $65 million contract for engineering and manufacturing development.
 Under this contract, Lockheed Martin delivered six HIMARS in late 2001 for Army evaluation.
 In April 2003, the Army awarded Lockheed Martin a $96 million contract to begin low rate initial production.
 Around this time, the Marine Corps placed an order for two units for evaluation purposes.

 The launcher system and chassis are produced by Lockheed Martin Missiles & Fire Control in Camden, Arkansas as of 2019.